Creating a Year-Round Camper Board

 At Stomping Ground we are very used to making space for kids to feel powerful and to have an abundance of choice during the summer, but what about the rest of the year?
 I brought the idea of a year-round camper board to the rest of the team and everyone was excited about the potential.
 Here are some of the reasons I think it’s important and some possibilities of what it could look like.

-The Why of Camper Boards
+The Why of camper boards

 Because we trust kids to exercise their inherent power.
 Organizations serving youth often talk about all the things they do for the kids, but rarely involve those kids in actual decision-making.
 Adults in our society hold most of the decision-making power over young people and are often scared of relinquishing it.
 We can talk about trusting kids all we want, but if we aren’t giving them any actual capacity to make change then we don’t fully trust them.